 Forza Horizon 4: There’s not a single car-racing video game addict who isn’t familiar with the Forza series.
-The games, which have been in existence for more than a decade got a spinoff of sorts with Forza Horizon in 2012.
+The games, which have been in existence for more than a decade, got a spinoff of sorts with Forza Horizon in 2012.
 Since then, the Playground Games developed original (in association with Turn 10 Studios) has gone on to become a successful franchise in its own right.
-The new series recently got the latest racing game in 2016 itself with Forza Horizon 3.
-The Forza Horizon games revolve around the Horizon Festival, a street racing event that has taken players from the open roads of Colorado to foreign countries in the subsequent titles like Italy and France.
+The most recent tile in that came to this one was Forza Horizon 3.
+The FH games revolve around the Horizon Festival, a street racing event that has taken players from the open roads of Colorado to countries like Italy and France in subsequent follow-ups.

-More recently, Forza Horizon 3 let players experience the vast open-world terrains of Australia while putting them in charge of the famous Horizon Festival.
-The Forza Horizon games, though a part of the original Forza series, typically incorporate a lot of new elements which make them stand out from the Forza Motorsport titles.
-The continued popularity of the series can be vouched for when we take a look at the reception status of its latest addition.
-Forza Horizon 3 was launched to wide acclaim from both critics and players alike, and it remains one of the highest ranked titles of 2016.
+More recently, Forza Horizon 3 let players experience the vast open-world terrains of Australia while putting them in charge of the famed Horizon Festival.
+The FH games, though a part of the original Forza series, typically incorporate a lot of new elements which make them stand out from Forza Motorsport.
+The continued popularity of the series can be vouched for when we take a look at the reception of its latest addition.
+Forza Horizon 3 was launched to wide acclaim from both critics and players alike, and it remains one of the highest ranked titles of 2016 till the end.
 So the question arises: what could the creators achieve with Forza Horizon 4?
 Read on as we speculate about the fate and future of the much-admired series.

 Forza Horizon 4: If or When?

-With the kind of acclaim that the Forza Horizon series has reached since its first title in 2012, it’s hard to imagine that Playground will not add subsequent games in the coming years.
-Forza Horizon has seen steady improvements ever since it was first released, and the creators have left no stones unturned to ensure that the player experience only keeps getting better with each new iteration.
-We admit that it is perhaps too soon to speculate about Forza Horizon 4 considering that the third instalment came out only in September this year and several expansion packs are still on the way, but it is possible that when it comes to Forza Horizon 4, the question about its future has more to do with “When” rather than “If”.
-We only have to look at the numbers each new game has churned out to come to this conclusion.
+With the kind of acclaim that Forza Horizon has reached since its first title in 2012, it’s hard to imagine that Playground will not add subsequent games in the coming years.
+FH has seen steady improvements from its start, and the creators have left no stones unturned to ensure that the player experience only keeps getting better with each new iteration.
+We admit that it is perhaps too soon to speculate about the next game, but it is possible that when it comes to Forza Horizon 4, the question about its future has more to do with “When” rather than “If”.
+We only have to look at the numbers each new game has churned out to reach this conclusion.
 The original Forza Horizon was generally praised by the critics, while its sequels have steadily received better ratings than each of the last games.
 Forza Horizon 3, in particular, came out on top of sales charts across several countries.
 So yes, it is safe to assume that we’ll see a Forza Horizon 4 before long.

 Forza Horizon 4: Features, Gameplay, and Wishlist

-The Forza Horizon series stands out from several of the other racing games in terms of the sheer number of cars used.
-Forza Horizon 3, for instance, launched with more than 350 unbelievable rides, from luxury vehicles to ATVSs, which most of us can only hope to be able to sample in reality.
-Quite obviously, many more beasts will be added to this roster with the upcoming expansion packs.
-Moreover, its maps were twice the size of what we saw in Forza Horizon 2 owing to the former’s vast open-world setting which took us across the varied landscapes of Australia, which posed some really challenging scenarios while driving the vehicle of our choice through them.
+The games in the series stand out from several of the other racing games in terms of the sheer number of cars used.
+Forza Horizon 3, for instance, launched with more than 350 unbelievable rides, from luxury vehicles to ATVs, and many more beasts were added to this roster with the expansion packs that have followed till now.
+Moreover, its maps were twice the size of what we saw in Forza Horizon 2 owing to the former’s vast open-world setting that took us across the varied landscapes of Australia.
 From cities to suburbs and even jungles and streams, FH 3 took us everywhere we wanted to go.
 We don’t quite know what Forza Horizon 4 will have in store for us, but we can imagine that it will be huge.
 With the next game in the super successful franchise, the pressure is on for the creators to deliver something truly epic.
 And we have seen them do it before.
 So let’s get to what we could see, and wish to see, in Forza Horizon 4.

 Location: Considering that the Forza Horizon games have taken us across three continents, we wonder where the new game will be located.
-Of course, we have already covered parts of the USA, Europe, and Australia.
-So naturally the question arises if Forza Horizon 4 will take us to a new continent- is Asia on the radar?
-One of the most popular locations that fans would like to see being explored in Forza Horizon 4 is the Japanese capital of Tokyo.
-We know that Rockstar had this particular location on their minds for GTA 6, and the creators even travelled to Tokyo to study the roads there.
-It was eventually said that they thought that the traffic systems of Tokyo would not be suitable for a GTA game, but a Forza Horizon title could easily utilise the bustling crowds and mesmerising roads of Japan in its favor.
+Having already covered parts of the USA, Europe, and Australia, the question arises if Forza Horizon 4 will take us to a new continent- is Asia on the radar?
+One of the most popular locations that we would like to see being explored in Forza Horizon 4 is Tokyo.
+We know that Rockstar had this particular location on their minds for GTA 6, and the creators even travelled to the Land of the Rising Sun to study the roads there.
+It was eventually said that the traffic systems were unsuitable for a GTA game, but a Forza Horizon title could easily utilise the bustling crowds and mesmerising roads of Japan in its favor.
 Can you imagine the fun you’ll have in arranging and partaking in the Horizon Festival in Tokyo?
 Another possible location that Forza Horizon 4 could make use of is England, considering that it is the home country of the developer’s studio.
-Or maybe we could go back to explore more of the US?
+Or maybe we could go back to exploring more of the US?
 At this point, nothing is certain about where the next game will be located, but whatever is finally decided on, we are prepared to have our minds blown.

 Maps: Of course, this is intimately related to the location of the upcoming game.
-But we think an open-world setting is all but confirmed for Forza Horizon 4, considering how amazingly it worked on the last game in the series.
-An open-world also means huge maps, and FH 3 already included one that was twice as large as its predecessor.
+But we think an open-world setting is all but confirmed for Forza Horizon 4, considering how amazingly it worked on the last game.
+An open-world also means huge maps, and FH 3 has already included one that was twice as large as its predecessor.
 For Forza Horizon 4, we are sure the creators will develop even bigger, more expansive maps that will take us across an incredibly varied topography.

-Realistic Gameplay: The Forza Horizon series is known for its realistic driving experience.
+Realistic Gameplay: FH is known for its realistic driving experience.
 In Forza Horizon 4, this could be taken up a notch by introducing dynamic weather conditions to really put our virtual driving skills to test.
-What we mean by dynamic weather is that several locations on the maps could have their own weather quirks.
+By dynamic weather we mean that several locations on the maps could have their own weather quirks.
 For instance, we could be faced with a raging sandstorm in the middle of a race across deserts, or maybe deal with an incoming avalanche while racing across snowy mountains.
-Extreme climatic conditions will be tricky to navigate against and will make the gameplay harder, but we won’t complain as long as they’re true to the game’s nature.
+Extreme climatic conditions will be tricky to navigate against and will make the ride harder, but we won’t complain as long as they’re true to the game’s nature.

-A More Engaging Horizon Festival: In FH 3, Playground handed over many of the tasks related to managing the Horizon Festival to the player, and we sure had fun doing it.
+A More Engaging Horizon Festival: In FH 3, Playground handed over many of the tasks related to managing the Horizon Festival to the player, and fans have had fun doing it.
 We don’t know what the devs have in store for us to make Horizon more interesting for us in Forza Horizon 4, but we hope it will be epic.

 More Cars: While the last game launched with more of our dream cars than we had ever hoped for, it leads us to think how many new rides Forza Horizon 4 will introduce.
 Perhaps we could have close to 450 or 500 cars the next time around.
-But we are not just focussed on the numbers.
+But we are not just focused on the numbers.
 In the new game, we want to see as many different kinds of rides as we can imagine.
-Not just luxury cars, we could also see some new upgradable vintage ones to race through the beautiful terrains in, though they might not be suitable for many of them.
+Not just luxury cars, we could also see some new customisable vintage ones (think the Fast and Furious series) to race through the beautiful terrains in, although they might not be suitable for many of them.
 But that’s the fun, isn’t it?

 Forza Horizon 4 Trailer